 IPL 2020 Venues

-Here is the list of IPL match locations for 2020
+Here is the list of IPL match locations and stadium list for 2020

 M. Chinnaswamy Stadium

 The M. Chinnaswamy Stadium was established in 1969 and this is the home ground of Royal Challengers Bangalore.
 It is built in the heart of the city of Bangalore with a seating capacity of 35,000.
 The stadium is owned by the Government of Karnataka.
 This is the first stadium of the world that uses solar panels to fulfill its needs of electricity.
 As of 13 January 2020, it has hosted 22 Tests, 24 ODIs and 7 T20Is.

 - Phone: 080 4015 4015

 Feroz Shah Kotla ground also known as Arun Jaitley Stadium is the second oldest cricket stadium in India after Eden Gardens Kolkata.
 This is the home ground of Delhi Capitals and was built in 1883.
 Feroz Shah Kotla has undergone some heavy reconstruction and is equipped with the latest amenities for successfully organizing international cricket matches.
 With a seating capacity of 41,820, this stadium is famous for Anil Kumble’s feat of taking 10 wickets in a Test innings which he claimed against Pakistan.

 - Address: Vikram Nagar, New Delhi, Delhi 110002, India

 Rajiv International Stadium plays host to the Sunrisers Hyderabad.
 It was opened in 2004 with a seating capacity of 39,408.
 The first match here was played between India and South Africa in 2005.
 This stadium hosted the opener and final of the 2017 Indian Premier League.
 Also, the 2019 Indian Premier League final was played here.

 - Ends: Pavilion End, VVS Laxman End